EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 [Kids Guide to Making Movies](https://seatup.com/blog/kids-guide-to-making-movies) - Guide by Ely covering the "Movie-Making Basics".
 Also has links to resources relevant for comics.

+[How To Break Into Comics and Survive Once You’re There](http://www.comicsbeat.com/resources/information-on-how-to-get-into-comics-and-survive-once-youre-there/) - A resource list by Comics Beat full of articles and blogs containing comic making tips and tutorials

 <br>

 ### Books